Acova003/immfly_project/README.md

 # Takeaways

 This was my first time using Django and I loved it.
 Usually I've only built small personal projects with Flask.
 I feel like it was intuitive and the in-built database was easy to configure.
-The bulk of my time was learning how Django works.
+The bulk of my time was spent learning how Django works.
 Although I only spent a few days coding my app, I believe that I would feel confident using Django fairly quickly.

 There are lots of fun ways that I could improve user experience after my MVP is done (keeping in mind that Immfly entertainment doesn't have user login):